Structure-Preserving Generalized Manifold Galerkin Reduction for Port-Hamiltonian Systems: Preliminaries

-The equation above shows that the power supplied from the external ports is equal to the sum of the change of the Hamiltonian in the system and the dissipation of power \cite{polyuga2012effort}.
+The above equation shows that the power supplied through the ports equals the rate of change of stored energy and the dissipated power \cite{polyuga2012effort}.
 Here, we denote $\outputyT^{\top}\inputu(t)$ and $(\funcR\nabla_{\statex}\curlyH(\statexT))^{\top}\nabla_{\statex}\curlyH(\statexT)$ as power supply rate and power dissipation rate.
-By integration of \eqref{equ:energy_conserve} over a time period $[0,T]$, we arrive at the energy balance equation for \pH systems
+By integration of \eqref{equ:energy_conserve} over the time period $[0,T]$, we arrive at the energy balance equation for \pH systems

 For more details on \pH systems, we refer the reader to, e.g., \cite{jacob2012linear, vanderschaft2014port, rashad2020,mehrmann2023control}.